-- 1. Submit request at least 90 days prior to visit through FVS. - 2.
+- 1. Submit request in accordance with the timelines specified for each extended visitor program. - 2.
 RVA contains complete and accurate information concerning the nature, purpose, locations and duration of the visits, as well as identification data regarding the visitor(s). - 3.
 Attachés must provide a photo and biography 90 days prior to the start of an extended visitor's visit start date; must be submitted in conjunction with the RVA.
 For guidance please see Attaché Responsibilities below.